Find out how to get the most out of your business vehicle finance.

 - Possible tax benefits.
 Depending on how much you spend and the loan option you select, your business may be able to benefit in terms of tax.

 - Flexible repayments.
 Choosing the right finance option enables you to select a repayment schedule that suits your needs and budget.

 Are there any risks involved with business car loans?

-Another common pitfall is simply not understanding the range of vehicle finance options available and selecting one that doesn’t best suit your business’ needs and budget.
-Enlisting the services of an accountant can help ensure that you get the best possible deal.
+Another common pitfall is simply not understanding the range of vehicle finance options available and selecting one that doesn’t suit your business’ needs and budget.
+Enlisting the services of an accountant can help.

 What's the difference between a novated lease and a fully maintained novated lease?

 A novated lease is where an employee enters into a finance lease with a financier, but your employer makes the monthly lease repayments from your pre-tax income.
 Under a fully maintained novated lease, your employer will use your pre-tax income to pay for the lease repayments and the vehicle's operating expenses.

 A wide range of factors can influence the answer to this question, so seek expert and tailored advice from your accountant.